neutron-org/neutron-docs/docs/tutorials/new_integration_tests.md

-# Improved integration tests for smart-contract developers
+# Integration tests for smart-contract developers

 There is an [improved version of integration tests framework](https://github.com/hadronlabs-org/demo-integration-tests) which is used for testing new smart contracts.
 It is based on top of [Cosmopark](https://github.com/neutron-org/cosmopark/) and [Contracts2ts](https://github.com/neutron-org/contracts2ts).